Follow Us

 Step 5 (Confirmation of Enrolment)

-To accept the offer, the student must agree to the terms and conditions of the Letter of Offer, complete, sign and return it to the KII.
+To accept the offer, the student must agree to the terms and conditions of the Letter of Offer, complete, sign and return it to KII.
 The signed agreement must be received before the student offer expires.
-The student is also required to provide a payment receipt the amount indicated as payable in offer letter from the total tuition fees for successful admission to a program.
+The student is also required to provide a payment receipt with the amount indicated as payable in the offer letter from the total tuition fees for successful admission to a program.
 These documents must be submitted to the KII agent or representative.
-If the student is applying onshore, they are also required to supply a copy of their personal details and a copy of valid student visa and a copy of their OSHC card.
+If the student is applying onshore, they are also required to supply a copy of their personal details and a copy of a valid student visa and a copy of their OSHC card.

 Admissions Officer

-Kingsford International Institute
+Kingsford International Institute (KII)

 admissions@kii.edu.au